V01D-NULL/MoonOS/README.md

 - A small libc for the userland

 # This is currently being working on:
-- A rewrite of the allocation and paging implementations (I kinda stole the code from a tutorial and wish to rewrite it in order to increase the level of independence for me, my learning experience and my kernel)
+- A rewrite of the ISR and IRQ routines/handlers.

 # Installation
 ## Building: